 - Stay connected with your colleagues.

 Make sure you talk with your supervisor from the beginning about your struggles to get the support you need.
 Seek out extra training and consultation.
 Your agency may offer refresher trainings or, if you’re in the L.A. area, you can check out the upcoming workshop I’m doing on documentation (trust me, I try to make it as fun as possible!).
-You can also sign up for the QA Prep Newsletter to get tips on making documentation easier and more relatable.
+You can also sign up for the QA Prep Newsletter (and get access to my free paperwork crash course) to get tips on making documentation easier and more relatable.

 Don’t be afraid to evaluate different job options if you find you’re a round peg trying to fit into a square hole.
 When you’re less stressed, you’re providing better care for your clients.
 Keep the focus on being the best therapist you can be- in all aspects of your work and don't be afraid to ask for help when you need it.
 Happy writing, everyone!!